jsuh0020/cse15l-lab-reports/lab1.md

    <br />
    ![Image](lab1_5.png)
    <br />
    I ran the command "ls /home/lecture1/messages".
 The output I got was a list of all the files in the messages directory.
-By supplying a path to a directory as an argument, we are basically asking to list all the files in that directory path, which is the function of ls, and therefore this output is not an error because it outputted all the files of messages as required.
+By supplying a path to a directory as an argument, we are basically asking to list all the files in that directory path, which is the function of ls, and therefore this output is not an error because it outputted all the files of the messages directory as required.
 3. **ls with path to file as argument**
    <br />
    ![Image](lab1_6.png)
    <br />
    I ran the command "ls /home/lecture1/Hello.java".
 The output I got was "Hello.java".
 This makes sense because what you're asking to do is list all the files in "Hello.java", but since that itself is a file, it is just listing the file name itself.
-This is not an error because ls is still functioning as normal.
+This is not an error because ls is still functioning as normal, but it could still be seen as an error since you're meant to use ls for directories.

 ## cat Command
 1. **cat with no arguments**